 When memristor and memcapacitor behaviors happen simultaneously in the same device, it is called memimpedance.
 A memimpedance device, therefore, is designed to control, or tune, the memristor and memcapacitor behavior in an integrated circuit.

-Dr. Heba Abunahla, Research Scientist in the Electrical Engineering and Computer Science Department at Khalifa University, and a team from the KU System on Chip Center (SoCC), developed a memimpedance device made out of silver-reduced graphene oxide-silver that can tune the resistance and capacitance behaviors in a circuit.
+Dr. Heba Abunahla, Research Scientist in the Electrical Engineering and Computer Science Department at Khalifa University, and a team from the KU System-on-Chip Lab (SoCL), developed a memimpedance device made out of silver-reduced graphene oxide-silver that can tune the resistance and capacitance behaviors in a circuit.

 Dr. Abunahla published her research in the journal Materials & Design, with co-authors Dr. Baker Mohammad, Professor, Dr. Yawar Abbas, Research Scientist, and Dr. Anas Alazzam, Associate Professor.